JiaqiGao/CJ3/README.md

     - Updated stories to show each contribution with its own author and timestamp
     - Changed the home page to show a feed of stories
     - Updated profile page so people can see each other's profiles.

-..
+- Jiaqi:
+    - Added to the CSS

 ###Notes
 Nov 1st:
 - I created a file on a detailed tentative schedule to follow.
-A prettier version can also be found on [DESIGN] (https://docs.google.com/document/d/1uwDqgV-XZSSHI1XbjVz9VHeNUHYq7YrTqNlwAMHkLxY/edit)  Whenever any of you complete something, let me know on messenger and I can help with the merging process with other files created by other members of the team
+A prettier version can also be found on [DESIGN] (https://docs.google.com/document/d/1uwDqgV-XZSSHI1XbjVz9VHeNUHYq7YrTqNlwAMHkLxY/edit).
+Whenever any of you complete something, let me know on messenger and I can help with the merging process with other files created by other members of the team